wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

 The theme can handle three query types:

-- page: pages have a path and pathName which are used to create the actual pages
+- page: pages have a path which is used to create the actual pages
 - subPage: subPages have a slug from which the path is created
 - global: global data is added to every page